What is Zakat?

 • How much Zakat is paid?

-Other categories, such as livestock, agriculture or assets for sale held over a long period of time, may have different considerations regarding the percentage to be paid and the regularity of payment.
+The general amount that is paid from Zakat is 2.5% of the excess wealth accumulated during a year.
+Other categories, such as livestock, agriculture, or goods for sale that are held for a long period of time, may have different considerations about the percentage to be paid and the regularity of their payment.

 • Who receives it?